Statehouse-App/Statehouse-App.github.io/src/content/homepage/index.md

       content: "Update and view legislator statuses, bill actions and votes, and other data wherever you are"
     - name: "50 States + DC"
       icon: "/images/landmark-flag.svg"
-      content: "Legislative data and updates available for all fifty states plus Washington D.C."
+      content: "Legislative data and updates available for all fifty state legislatures plus Washington D.C."
     - name: "Coordinate Your Efforts"
       icon: "/images/handshake.svg"
       content: "Share notes, meetings, and other updates with your team members"